- Last Updated: Thursday, 09 October 2014 00:46

 B: Twitter - Access via 'widget' above.
 Used only to promote true equality, especially men in skirts.
 See my page Twitter/Social Networks or via menu left hand side for my feelings on these forums.

 I'm a believer in true equality, womens rights and mens rights, not one sided opinionated preferences by either gender to suit their own personal views.
-My freedom of choice to wear what I want, when I want as a man is just one of those rights, just like for women now in male style clothing.
-This site is dedicated to that right and to ecourage other men if they so wish.
+My freedom of choice to wear what I want, when I want as a man is just one of those rights, just like for women who are now in male style clothing.
+This site is dedicated to that right and to encourage other men if they so wish.
 I am an individual and have as much right, freedom of choice, respect and equality within the laws of society as the next person, be it man or woman.

 Try telling the modern generation woman what she must wear, or even how you expect her to behave within a society expected norm and see what reply you get.

 Like everything in human life, due to it's intelligence, no matter what, why or reason anything becomes normal to a human once many, preferably the majority, do whatever, speak whatever and in full view of the public then you will find those that were negative, suddenly become positive.
 It happens in many aspects of life.
-Therefore any man in a skirt, male fashion breaker/trend setter, go out and do so with confidence, past history shows it will soon become acceptable once more to join the "band wagon".
+Therefore any man in a skirt, male fashion breaker/trend setter, go out and do so with confidence, past history shows it will soon become acceptable once more too join the "band wagon".

 The majority of modern women are trouser based 365/24.
 I cannot be a cross dresser these days if I choose to wear skirts, as to qualify for this I would wear trousers.
 Who is the cross dresser?
 Women wear without question or reason, hat styles, ties, shirt styles, trousers, shoes and sock styles traditionally worn by men a tradition that society still expects of men.
 A cross dresser applies to both sexes as too transvestite which was coined in the late 1800's to describe both men and women who emulated the other sex in all aspects, when in that era society had both men and women in specific roles for each and were defined very clearly in both dress, behaviour and what one could do within society.
 In this modern era, macho rules, and you are only "top dog" if you wear trousers.
 Clothing does not make you "top dog", it's you, the person.